 Hostile Terrain 94 is a participatory art project organized by the Undocumented Migration Project, a non-profit collective led by anthropologist Jason De León.
 The exhibition is composed of over 3200 handwritten toe tags that memorialize individual migrants who have died trying to cross the US-Mexico border.
 The tags are pinned to a wall map of the Sonoran Desert, showing the exact locations where remains were found.
 The installation is happening at over 150 locations worldwide.
 Luther College began the installation of the Hostile Terrain 94 exhibit in February 2021.

 Individuals and groups of up to 5 are welcomed.
-Weekly appointments throughout July are being accepted online via this form (https://form.jotform.com/211376131262143) where you’ll be able to pick from the available days and times.
+After the 2021 school year begins and student worker staffing is organized, appointment will be accepted online via this form (https://form.jotform.com/211376131262143) where you’ll be able to pick from the available days and times.
 Requests for additional availability are welcome and should be sent to Dr. Crider at email@example.com.

 Once you have signed up, head to the gallery space in Dahl Centennial Union, on the Luther College Campus.
 There, you’ll meet Dr. Crider to take you through the exhibit.
 Expect to spend about an hour at the exhibit.